Felicity Urquhart

 Felicity Ann Urquhart (born 4 May 1976) is an Australian country music singer-songwriter, and a TV and radio presenter.
 Her single "Big Black Cloud", co-written with Randy Scruggs, reached No. 1 on Country Tracks National Top 30 Singles Chart in 2007.
 She has won numerous awards including a Centenary Medal in 2001 "For service to Australian society through country music".
 Urquhart married musician and producer Glen Hannah in March 2009.
 She has been the host of country music show Saturday Night Country on Australian Broadcasting Corporation Local Radio since March 2010.

 Since 2015, Urquhart has been part of the group Bennett Bowtell Urquhart.

 Early life

 Felicity Ann Urquhart was born on 4 May 1976 to Rex, an upholsterer, and Patricia "Trish" Urquhart.
 She grew up in Tamworth in rural New South Wales.
+Rex was a singer and whistler and encouraged Urquhart to take singing seriously.
+Her uncle, Ian Plant, was also a musician, a guitar player who also inspired her.

 Her maternal grandfather, Ernie Walmsley, was a jockey turned horse-trainer and with her grandmother, Anne, ran a pub in Bingara.
 Urquhart began busking in Peel Street, Tamworth during the Tamworth Country Music Festival at the age of 11.
 Aside from learning guitar, Urquhart had piano lessons and performed in musicals.